stefanskiasan/MCP-Nest-virtual/README.md

 void bootstrap();
 ```

-Next, you can use the MCP server with an MCP Stdio Client ([see example](playground/clients/stdio-client.ts)), or after building your prject you can use it with the following MCP Client configuration:
+Next, you can use the MCP server with an MCP Stdio Client ([see example](playground/clients/stdio-client.ts)), or after building your project you can use it with the following MCP Client configuration:

 ```json
 {